-Until engagement numbers dramatically increase, we are going to continue presenting these trends.
+Until employee engagement improves dramatically and the numbers dramatically increase, we are going to continue presenting these trends.
 By the looks of things, this will be a long term project.
-Here is what the experts are saying we can expect for employee engagement in 2017:
+Here is what the experts are saying we can expect for workforce engagement in 2017:

 In their latest State of the American Workplace Report, Gallup shares that over 33% of the workforce is engaged.
-While this may seem like a negative (and it is), these numbers are still an improvement over recent years.
-In 2013, engagement for the US workforce was under 30%.
-A ten percent rise in just three years is very encouraging.
+While this may seem like a negative (and it is), these numbers still show an increase in employee engagement over recent years.
+In 2013, the level of US workforce engagement was under 30%.
+A ten percent increase in employee engagement in just three years is very encouraging.

-So why the rise in engagement?
+So why the rise in workplace engagement?
 Is it a shift in performance management strategy, or advances in HR technology?
-Gallup feels that shifts in engagement depend on “factors related to an organization’s performance management and human capital strategies”.
-Other employment trends like unemployment and underemployment have an impact, so the current robust job market might be having a positive psychological impact on employees.
+Gallup feels that improving employee engagement depend on “factors related to an organization’s performance management and human capital strategies”.

-Note: If you don’t have the time to unpack Gallup’s full 2016 report, 34Strong has created this series of blog posts to help you digest the key learnings.
+Note: If you don’t have the time to unpack Gallup’s full 2016 report, 34Strong has created this series of blog posts to help you digest the key learnings and employee engagement statistics.

 While we’re on the topic of technology, let’s talk about people analytics.
-This often takes the form of software platforms where employees are asked metrics-based questions.
-Productivity (performance relative to stated goals and objectives within a specified time frame) will now be measured and catalogued.
+This often takes the form of management software platforms where people are asked metrics-based feedback questions.
+Employee productivity (performance relative to stated goals and key objectives within a specified time frame) will now be measured and catalogued.

-Managers and other company leaders will review this data via dashboards.
-They can see at-a-glance performance numbers company-wide, and drill down to analyze teams and individual contributors.
+Managers and other company leaders will review this data via performance management dashboards.
+They can see at-a-glance employee performance numbers company-wide, and drill down to analyze team engagement and individual contributors.
 According to Human Resources Today, people analytics ranks among the top ten human capital trends this year:

 In 2017, predictive talent models will help HR departments recruit and promote the right individuals into the right jobs.

-This trend is especially helpful for larger teams, where managers and executives need to understand trends and aggregated data for hundreds or thousands of employees.
-Rich analytics and charts provide information on morale, performance and productivity to gain a deeper understanding of performance at all levels in an organization.
+This trend in measuring employee engagement and productivity is especially helpful for larger teams, where managers and executives need to understand performance trends and aggregated data for hundreds or thousands of employees.

 Based on their latest Human Capital Trends study of over 7,000 companies worldwide, Deloitte found that the vast majority of companies (92%) don’t think that they are organized correctly.